 After the distribution, we rode with a student named Rolita to her home as she pedaled her new wheels.
 Rolita’s grandfather welcomed us in disbelief that his family now had access to this life-changing tool.
 We spent the next few hours learning Rolita’s routine-her chores, fetching water and helping with family farming–all of which she does before leaving for school each day.

 After our time with Rolita, we rode back to the school.
 I kept seeing the faces of the students on their new bikes.
 They were happy and smiling.
 I knew that look.
 As a child, I rode my bike everywhere–across town, through forests…it was freedom in the purest form.
 These girl students were experiencing that freedom for the first time.
 I could see it on their faces and hear it in their voices–freedom, gratitude, joy.
 The wind was in their hair, and they were free.

 Love Lives On

 Now, a few weeks since my trip to Africa, I find myself reflecting.
 It brings me joy knowing that so many people came together to provide something so meaningful to those students and their communities.
-Not just the bikes, but also hope—hope for the students, their families and communities.
-It’s become important for me to share this story, not only for those who have made contributions in Bill’s honor, but also for the people who dedicate their lives–and love–sharing the power of bicycles.
+Not just the bikes, but also hope for the students, their families, and communities.
+It’s become important for me to share this story, not only for those who have made contributions in Bill’s honor but also for the people who dedicate their lives-and love-sharing the power of bicycles.